Solid Surface, Concrete & Alternative Stone Materials for Countertops

 Free Price Quote from Milwaukee Custom Stone Fabricators

-Request a free quote on your home project in quartzite, soapstone, wood, laminate or concrete from our experienced designers, fabricators and installers Granite Plus experts design, handcraft and install countertops, flooring, backsplashes, fireplace surrounds and outdoor kitchens in any of the above materials and more.
+Request a free quote on your home project in quartzite, soapstone, wood, laminate or concrete from our experienced designers, fabricators and installers Granite Plus experts design, handcraft and install countertops, flooring, backsplashes, fireplace surrounds, stone tiles, and outdoor kitchens in any of the above materials and more.

 Contact the countertop installers Milwaukee trusts for the best service, artisan craftsmanship and courteous installation.
 Bad contractors leave a mess in your home and overcharge you for shoddy work.
 With Granite Plus, our fabricators and installers do the job right, finish on time and stick to the quote we gave you.